varungohil/varungohil.github.io/research.md

 across multiple benchmark suites.

 - **Architectural Considerations for Posit Arithmetic**<br>
-Posit arithmetic is proposed as an alternative to IEEE 754 floating point arithmetic due to greater accuracy, speed and simpler hardware design compared to IEEE 754 compliant FPU. carry out the first of its kind analysis trying to figure out the  performance and energy benefits of deploying posit arithmetic via characterization of contemporary workloads.
+Posit arithmetic is proposed as an alternative to IEEE 754 floating point arithmetic due to its greater accuracy, speed and simpler hardware design.
+We carry out the first of its kind analysis trying to figure out the  performance and energy benefits of deploying posit arithmetic via characterization of contemporary workloads.
 We combine ASIC synthesis results for posit-arithmetic compliant circuits with metrics derived from workload characterization to discuss ways in which architects can leverage benefits of posit